david-chua/Comp_Sci_Study/Deep JavaScript Foundations, V3/StaticTyping.md

 * They use "non-JS-standard" syntax (or code comments)
 * They require* a build process, which raises the barrier to entry
 * Their sophistication can be intimidating to those without prior formal types experience
 * They focus more on "static types" (variables, parameters, returns, properties, etc) than value types.

+# Final Observation:
+Javascript has a (dynamic) type system, which uses various forms of coercion for value type conversion, including equality comparisons.

+Part of the problem with avoidance of whole swaths of JS, like pretending === saves you from needing to know types.

+You cannot write quality JS programs without knowing the types involved in your operations.